 Stocking stuffers often get a bad rap.
 They are usually the last presents to be opened – after we’ve unwrapped the big, colorful boxes.

 But, good things can come in small packages!
 Here are few Christmas gifts that can fit inside the “stockings hung by the chimney with care.”

-> US Toy has TONS of adorable, affordable stocking stuffers too!
+> The Dollar Tree has TONS of adorable, affordable stocking stuffers too!